beyondstorage/specs/README.md

 # Specs

-This repo maintains rfcs and definitions for AOS.
+This repo maintains rfcs and definitions for Beyond Storage.